AstraxVZ/ModernSiteBuilder/README.md

 ### Chrome
 It's harder to disable that for Chrome, since it doesn't have a built-in config URL.
 I don't use Chrome, so I don't know how to fix that for Chrome, but I will try to find a fix.
 For now, there's no working fix that I know.

-The only way to fix that for browsers other than Firefox, you need to publish your website to Github and publish it to Github Sites.
+The only way to fix that for browsers other than Firefox, you need to upload your website to Github and publish it to Github Sites.

 ---